growing the next generation of environmental leaders

 Groundwork Ohio River Valley Green Team

 The Green Team is Groundwork USA’s principal youth-serving program, operating within nearly all Groundwork Trusts.
-Collectively developed over the last 20 years by Groundwork affiliates nationwide, the Green Team is a paid, neighborhood-based conservation leadership program that works with intentionally small groups of 10 to 15 high-school-age youth at each Groundwork Trust site.
-The Green Team model strongly emphasizes urban environmental restoration, job readiness, and service-learning as vehicles for young people to develop their abilities to lead and work with a team, hone their financial and emotional literacy, and strengthen their awareness of the intersection of local and global issues in our communities.
+Collectively developed over the last 20 years by Groundwork affiliates nationwide, the Green Team is a paid, neighborhood-based leadership program that works with intentionally small groups of 10 to 15 high-school-age youth at each Groundwork Trust site.
+The Green Team model strongly emphasizes urban resilience, job readiness, and service-learning as vehicles for young people to develop their abilities to lead and work with a team, hone their financial and emotional literacy, and strengthen their awareness of the intersection of local and global issues in our communities.

 Over the summer (and, at some Groundwork Trust sites, throughout the year) Green Team youth receive extensive environmental education, build their community and conservation skills, and learn to work professionally and effectively as a team.